Septias/bachelor-thesis/main.typ

 This thesis implements and extends the SimpleSub type inference algorithm, finally bringing type inference to the Nix programming language by providing a language server and a rust parser for the Nix language.
 This, together with other great recent improvements in documentation, language servers, and evaluators, lays the first stepping stones for great developer experience in Nix. \
 To make Garnix applicable in general, the remaining problems of type simplification and unbound variables, which were out of the scope of this thesis, need to be resolved.
 The Garnix repository is left with a permissive Apache 3.0 license, making it a public domain, and will undergo continuous development in the future to eventually overcome these problems.

+=== Large Expressions and Lazy Type Inference
+The Nix package repository contains over 80.000 packages and is the largest package repository in existence.
+The public #link("https://github.com/NixOS/nixpkgs")[nixpkgs] Github mono repository provides all packages, the standard library, NixOS, and a lot of utility functions from its root Nix file.
+Importing this root file and evaluating the whole package tree takes an unfeasible amount of time, making type inference unpractical slow.
+This is why SimpleNix is not _yet_ applicable for common practical tasks like configuration writing and flaking. \
+For now, the Garnix project restricts itself to single-file type inference without multi-file support, as adding even the most basic import for the nixpkgs would make type inference unusable and slow.

+To eventually overcome this, the following simple approach should suffice.
+Import statements usually aren't located at the top of the file but rather in code wherever they are needed.
+This makes import statements a good candidate for code splitting during type inference.
+Only when an uninitialized field is needed during tree traversal should the related expression be imported and inferred.
+This should, in theory, make package completion possible as packages are defined in one big record(mapping) between the package name and import statements for that package.
+A smart language server could thus create the full list of packages and lazily load more information about them upon package selection, greatly improving the developer experience.
+Similar approaches should be possible for option and module auto-completion, which have similar structures.

+=== Type Simplification
+Even though type-coalescing is enough to create principle types, types produced by type inference contain unnecessary structures and type variables, making the types bloated and hard to comprehend.
+A simplification step is thus needed to create usable types.
+While Dolan @original draws the line between types and finite automata, which enables one to leverage existing techniques for automata reduction, the SimpleSub Paper by Parreaux @main uses a more naive approach with a collection of hands-on reductions that can directly be applied to the output types.
+Even though the code was not shown in the paper and simplification was only briefly discussed, the associated repository provides simplification code that SimpleNix can leverage in the future.

 = Acknowledgements
 Thanks to all peer reviewers, and especially Marius Weidner and Christian Weber, for their great support during and after writing this thesis.